 In collaboration with CDP, The Climate Group is launching a new initiative for sub-national governments to monitor and report their emissions.
 By developing and testing a common reporting system, sub-national governments will be able to identify their greatest sources of emissions and therefore develop targeted reductions measures.
 By collecting relevant emissions and climate policy information, the States & Regions Emissions Reporting Program will also highlight best practices and successful policies which other regions may wish to implement

-Members: Catalonia (lead), Connecticut, KwaZulu-Natal, Basque Country, North-Rhine Westphalia, Ontario, Rio de Janeiro State, Sao Paulo State, Tasmania
+Members: Catalonia (lead), KwaZulu-Natal, Basque Country, Jalisco, North Denmark Region, North-Rhine Westphalia, Quebec, Rio de Janeiro State, Sao Paulo State, Tasmania, Vermont

 Electric Vehicle (EV) Policy